Why shoot in black and white?

 Tip# 1.
 Use the Perfect Equipment for Black and White Landscape Photo Shoots

-It might surprise you, but the perfect equipment for colour landscape photography is also the perfect equipment for black and white.
+It might surprise you, but the perfect equipment for colour landscape photography is also perfect for black and white.
 There is no need for particular gear.
 The photographer needs to observe and look at the landscapes differently.

 Lenses: Wide-angle lenses are the most popular choice for black-and-white landscape photographers.
 Longer lenses, however, will help you to single out a particular element in a landscape.
 More often than not, a good quality zoom lens is almost as good.
 Almost.
 So, it pays to carry different lenses in your bag so that you can respond flexibly to the circumstances.